jdittrich/userNeedResearchBook/text/dataGathering.md

 in case an important part of the image totally dark or disappears in light.
 Exposure compensation allows adjusting for that.

-Avoid complicated set-ups or even arranging the participant and his/her tools.
-Arranging the participant and his/her tools would change the data you record.

 ![Photographing the working user](images/NutzerFotografieren.jpg)